stuffrabbit/WKPullToDismiss/README.md

 By default the respective Scrollview's contentInset.top value is used.
 * `isEnabled: Bool`
 Defines if the pan gesture recognizer is supposed to trigger the transition.
 Default is `true`.
 * `interactionController = WKPullToDismissInteractionController()`.
-The interaction controller for the transition you can modify its `dismissThreshold` property.
+The interaction controller for the transition.
+You can modify its `dismissThreshold` property.
 It defines the percentage which has to be completed in order to finish the transition.
-Default value is `0.3.
+Default value is `0.3`.
 * `transitionDuration: TimeInterval`.
 The duration of the transition.
-Default is `0.5`.
+Default is `0.5` seconds.

 ## Custom transitioning delegate
-The object `WKPullToDismiss` will set itself as the transitioning delegate of the passed viewcontroller upon initialization.
+The object `WKPullToDismiss` will set itself as the transitioning delegate of the passed view controller upon initialization.
 You can still change the viewcontrollers transitioning delegate afterwards to another object e.g. if you want to handle additional tranistions.
 This, however, requires to pass the given interaction controller and the anmiation controller of this library at the given time to the respective methods of `UIViewControllerTransitioningDelegate`:
 ```swift
 func animationController(forDismissed dismissed: UIViewController) -> UIViewControllerAnimatedTransitioning?`
 func interactionControllerForDismissal(using animator: UIViewControllerAnimatedTransitioning) -> UIViewControllerInteractiveTransitioning?